talentplatforms/ropen_pi/README.md

 In future releases this gem will provide a basic example of how this will look like.

 In the mean time this will remain a WIP :)

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/ropen_pi`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation